 This course introduces pupils to different ways of conveying information, ideas and emotions, using a range of graphic media, processes, techniques and elements such as colour, typography and photographs.
-Pupils will explore traditional and new technologies.
-Pupils develop many skills and techniques, using materials, processes and concepts to develop work and ideas.
+Pupils will explore traditional and digital technologies.
+Pupils develop many skills using materials, processes and concepts to develop work and ideas.

-- Throughout the course, candidates will explore Graphic Communication techniques and principles through specific tasks and assignments, developing skills and use of new technologies (laser cutter and sublimation printer) and equipment in a variety of ways so to gain experience and build a portfolio of your work.
+- Throughout the course, candidates will explore Graphic Communication techniques and principles through specific tasks and assignments, developing skills and using a broad range of equipment in a variety of ways to gain experience and build a portfolio of work.
+You will develop an understanding of the design process to generate and realise your ideas.

-- Areas of study will be broken down into units.
-Units will be chosen from the following areas of study;
+- Areas of study will be delivered in units exploring the following areas of graphic design;

 - Advertising

-- Communication graphics
+- Communication

 - Design for print

+- Publications

 - Illustration

-- Interactive design (including web, app and game)

-- Multi-media

 - Package design

 - Signage

 - Typography

+- Merchandise